 2. What information can I ask for?

-Section 11 of the Freedom of Information Act 2014 (FOIA) allows you the right to request any record held by an FOI body.
-But, for reasons that I will come to later - it helps, if you can, to be specific in your requests.
+Section 11 of the Freedom of Information Act 2014 (FOIA) allows you the right to request any record held by a FOI body.
+But, for reasons that I will come to later, it helps to be specific in your requests if you can.

 Requests relating to the Environment are dealt with in pretty much the same way - just under a different piece of legislation.
 A FOI body should help you with this.

-Public bodies can refuse requests for information if the record you are seeking is exempt (see section 28 to 41).
+Public bodies can refuse requests for information if the record you are seeking is exempt (see section 28-41).
 We will write further on the issue of appeals and exempt records in the context of animal issues in our future blog posts.

 3. Who can I ask for information

 You can ask a FOI body or a "prescribed body" for information.
 A FOI body is generally a public body - so government departments, local authorities, institutions such as universities and public hospitals etc. Section 6 of the FOIA sets this out in full.

 Prescribed bodes (section 7) are those that the minister has decided should be subject to the FOI regime for any number of reasons but usually because they carry out an important function and receive a lot of public funding - so the Central Bank of Ireland, EirGrid, ESB networks etc. The full list is at Schedule 1 of the FOIA.

 4. How do I ask for this information?